mogensNielsen/dbt_imdb/README.md

 ### Documentation and explore

-`dbt docs generate` generates `manifest.json` which contains all info about project
+`dbt docs generate` generates `manifest.json` which contains all info about project, models and columns

 `dbt docs serve` serves the documentation as web pages